Navigating Volatility with Supply Chain Network Optimization

 From a strategic perspective, supply chain success hinges on flexibility—the capability to adjust strategies, tactics and locations to reduce risk, cut costs and attain competitive advantage.

 In fact, according to our survey, 93% of supply chain decision-makers said that in the past few years, they’ve made changes to their supply chain to respond to existing market dynamics.
-More than half vouched that they have made significant changes to their supply chain strategy or operations.
+More than half vouched that they have made significant changes to their supply chain operation or strategy.

 While each network optimization exercise is unique, the ultimate goal is to prevent supply chain disruption and drive cost-savings.
 Organizations can gain competitive advantage by running supply chain network scenarios, evaluating and proactively implementing changes in response to dynamic business situations such as new product introductions, changes in demand pattern, the addition of new supply sources and changes in tax laws and currencies.